 The refugee crisis and Austrian policy in the Balkans was the topic of an interview for the Austrian radio station FM4.

-Between February and June 2016, I will be on a sabbatical as a visiting fellow at the Remarque Institute of NYU in New York.
+Between February and June 2016, I will be on a sabbatical as a visiting fellow at the Remarque Institute of New York University.

 The article “The Serbia-Kosovo Agreements: An EU Success Story?” was published in